abs-lang/abs/docs/types/array.md

 ### contains(e)

+> This function is deprecated and might be removed in future versions.
+>
+> Use the "in" operator instead: 3 in [1, 2, 3]

 Checks whether `e` is present in the array. `e` can only be a string or number and the array needs to be a heterogeneous array of strings or number: